MySecurityRepo/security-writeups/Hack The Box Machines/Reset.md

 ![diagram](../images/Reset/Reset_logs2.png)

-Even though only two options are given from the frontend we can always try to include differenet files, crafting our requests.
+Even though only two options are given from the frontend we can always try to include different files, crafting our requests.
 I tried to include /etc/passwd but it doesn't work.
 So noticing that the webserver is running apache We can try to include apache logs: